 Four ways to treat colitis in cats

-Colitis in cats can be either chronic (slowly developing but persistent) or acute (appearing as intense flare-ups).
+Colitis can be either chronic (slowly developing but persistent) or acute (appearing as intense flare-ups).
 As such, treatment will vary depending on the underlying cause and whether your feline friend’s signs are acute or chronic.
 After performing a physical exam and running some tests, your veterinarian may also recommend the following treatments:

 1. Rule out parasites